Fox News’ Shepard Smith Fires Back At Donald Trump Over Border Wall Claim

 “The president also said in the tweet that the wall is going up rapidly.
 It is not.
 As we just reported, there’s no new wall.
 Only replacement for walls which were in need of repair or upgrade.
 Those are the facts,” the Fox News anchor said.

-Smith, in an effort to solidify his retort to the Trump’s claims, cited a recent article from the Washington Post that indicated the president’s sense of worry over the possibility that the border wall wouldn’t be completed before the presidential election in 2020.
+Smith, in an effort to solidify his retort to Trump’s claims, cited a recent article from The Washington Post that indicated the president’s sense of worry over the possibility that the border wall wouldn’t be completed before the presidential election in 2020.

 He also said the article detailed Trump’s instructions to his aides to get the wall built by whatever means necessary and that if they broke any laws in the process, the president would pardon them.